jyj5558/theta/README.md

 ```

-Once completed, check the log files to ensure that all fully downloaded (100%), decompressed, named correctly and are not empty
+Once completed, check the standard out to ensure that all fully downloaded (100%), decompressed, named correctly and are not empty.
+For example, the user should see something like this printed out on the screen when running the above script:

 ```
 cat log* | grep "100%"